fanluo12/LC/Stack/README.md

 ## 32. Longest Valid Parentheses
 Use stack to store indices
 For loop string, once meet '(', push its index to stack.
 If not '(', if stack is empty then update start index + 1, else compute current longest length

+## 94. Decode String
+We cannot use for loop to traverse string since we need substring numbers in stack.
+We use number stack to store numbers and string stack(push an empty string inside first in case to pop and add other string) to store strings.
+1. While loop through string.
+If character is number, we need to find the longest number with another while loop and store into number stack.
+2. If character is [, means we need to record computation inside [] and use a new empty string to update.
+So push this new empty string to string stack
+3. If character is ], means computation finish.
+We need to pop last string from string stack and how many times from number stack.
+Use stringbuilde to store exactly times of this string and connect to pop element in string stack(usually empty or last string) and push back to string stack
+4. If character is letter, connect to string stack.pop and push back